 Craig Pfannenstiehl is President of Bay State College, a regionally accredited two and four year college in Boston.
 He spearheaded the reorganization of the college management team; initiated and managed the development of the College's first fully integrated strategic plan, developed the school's strategy for online course offerings, and oversaw its transition into the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.

-Mr. Pfannenstiehl directed the conversion of Bay State College from a not-for-profit business entity to a for-profit business corporation in 2005.
-He serves as a voting member on the College's Board of Trustees as well as the Board of Bay State's parent company, Bay State Education Corporation.
+Mr. Pfannenstiehl serves as a voting member on the College's Board of Trustees as well as the Board of Bay State's parent company, Bay State Education Corporation.

-Ms. Welch is a member of the Chambers of Commerce of Martinsville, Mooresville, and Bloomington.
-She serves on the advisory boards for several groups, including the Indiana Leadership Prayer Breakfast and the Schools of Nursing for IU Bloomington and Ivy Tech Bloomington.
+Ms. Welch is a member of several organizations and boards, including the Indiana Leadership Prayer Breakfast.
 She has been honored by numerous organizations for her work on issues impacting safety, senior citizens, military personnel, home health, persons with disabilities, and small businesses.
 She has been recognized by the Greater Bloomington Chamber of Commerce as one of the area's "Women of Excellence" and as "The Woman of Vision" by the Indiana University Office of Women Affairs.

 She and her husband, David Welch, are active members of Sherwood Oaks Christian Church.
-They have one son and one grandson.
+They have one married son and two grandsons.